Tier 2 Visa Mortgages UK: Foreign National Mortgages

 What do foreign national mortgage rates typically look like?

-As a foreign national with a Tier 2 Visa, mortgage lenders may see your application as more complex and possibly even high risk.
+As a foreign national with a Tier 2 Visa, or Skilled Worker Visa, mortgage lenders may see your application as more complex and possibly even high risk.
 As a result, you may find that the mortgage rates you can access are higher than if you were applying for a loan under more simple circumstances.

 There are also other factors that will affect what kinds of mortgage rates you’ll be eligible for, such as your credit history, the size of your deposit, the source of your income, and the type of property you’re looking to buy.
-But, if you’re in a healthy financial position, you haven’t had any credit issues, and you’re working with a mortgage broker who has experience in this space, you will be able to find some very competitive rates you’re bound to be happy with.
+But, if you’re in a healthy financial position and you haven’t had any credit issues, you will be able to find some very competitive rates you’re bound to be happy with.

 Can you get a Tier 2 Visa mortgage with bad credit?